Laramie, Wyoming: Founding

 By the end of the decade, Laramie became the cultural and economic center of the newly organized Wyoming Territory.
 In 1869, Wyoming's first legislature passed a bill granting equal political rights to women in the territory.
 In March 1870, five Laramie residents became the first women in the world to serve on a jury.
-As Laramie was the first town in Wyoming to hold a municipal election, on September 6, 1870, Laramie resident Louisa Swain was the first woman in the United States to cast a legal vote in a general election.
+As Laramie was the first town in Wyoming to hold a municipal election, on September 6, 1870, Laramie resident Louisa Swain was the first woman in the United States to cast a legal vote in a general election, seven months after the territorial suffrage act took effect.

 Laramie was officially incorporated on January 13, 1874.

 Early businesses included rolling mills, a railroad-tie treatment plant, a brick yard, a slaughterhouse, a brewery, a glass manufacturing plant, and a plaster mill, as well as the railroad yards.
 In 1886, a plant to produce electricity was built.
 Several regional railroads were based in Laramie, including the Laramie, North Park and Pacific Railroad and Telegraph Company founded in 1880 and the Laramie, North Park and Western Railroad established in 1901.

 Governor Francis E. Warren signed a bill that established the University of Wyoming (UW) in 1886, the only public university in the state.
 Laramie was chosen as its site, and UW opened there in 1887.
 Under the terms of the Morrill Act, also known as the Land Grant College Act, in 1891 UW added an agricultural college and experiment station to gain benefits as a land grant college.